Florida man must pay nearly $30K in fines for tall grass, federal judge rules

 “If a $30,000 fine for not mowing your lawn isn’t excessive, what is?”
 Andrew Ward, an attorney with the Institute for Justice, said.
 “A city or state cannot pass an unconstitutional law, and argue that because it is the law, it’s constitutional.”

 The federal court disagreed.
-In their decision, the court said Florida statutes allow the fines for repeated violations of local ordinances and municipal code.
+In their decision, the court said Florida statutes allow fines for repeated violations of local ordinances and municipal codes.

 Ficken cut the grass immediately after, his attorney said, but the city still billed him almost $30,000.